 - Having no Pinterest “SAVE” buttons on the posts and on the images you want to be pinnable.
 Here I’m talking about both – regular social sharing buttons that might show up on the side while you scroll down the page, and on mobile, they will stick to the bottom of the screen.
 And I also mean the hover buttons like this for example that will show up on top of each pinnable image.
 You need to give users as many options to save something from your page as possible.
 You need to make sure that on your website, you are allowing your users to save images from your site.
 For example on this site, they are using a Save hover button on their images.However, I would recommend having a sticky social sharing button so that your audience won’t be able to miss that option.

 - The next tip is adding Pinterest-optimized descriptions.
 When a user is saving an image from your page, which description is fetched from your site?
 I think in most cases, it will be either the title of the page or sometimes it’s the alt text you added for Google SEO purposes.
+(If you struggle to understand the basics of search engine optimization for Google, check this free training by Mike Pearson who has his Google SEO figured out and making over $10,000/mo with each of the two niche blogs he runs.)
 But those options are both not ideal because usually, the page title is quite short as well as the alt-text.
 For a Pinterest description, you have up to 500 characters to include many related keywords and hashtags so you need to maximize the use of that.
 If you want your users to save images from your site with Pinterest-optimized descriptions, what you should do instead is either add a data-pin-description tag manually.
 You can read about this image attribute in official sources on Pinterest here.Or you can simply use the Grow plugin that allows you to add these Pinterest-specific descriptions at the end of each post and it will be applied to all the images on the page automatically.
 This is how your pin description should look like if it is getting saved directly from your site.

 I also have more tips and an in-depth explanation about this topic on my Pinterest course – Pinterest SEO Traffics Secrets.
 I have a specific lesson there where I teach you the settings, recommended plugins, and a lot more tips.
 If you are not ready to dive in yet with my paid course but you still want to see the potential of Pinterest, then you are welcome to join my FREE Pinterest Masterclass.